infolexa/bolt/README.md

 * **Focus on the Users first** - In the development process, I just built the core(which is basically done already) then my focus will move to the user interface.
 I would love to provide some "developer friendly" tools like easy creation of tables, and database syncing utilities but I think the developers can take care of themselves.
 It's the end users that we'll have to focus on first.
-* **Easy Come, Easy Go** - Existing apps for Kohana 3 can easily be used or ported inside HoneyComb.
-Apps for HoneyComb can also be easily used outside of it.
+* **Easy Come, Easy Go** - Existing apps for Kohana 3 can easily be used or ported inside Bolt.
+Apps for Bolt can also be easily used outside of it.

 Some Technical Mumbo-Jumbo
 ==========================